 The outer layer is the one that protects you from the elements, (whatever they may be).
 An effective outer layer or “shell” should be waterproof and windproof.

-In addition to the jacket, your mid layer also includes pants.
-Like urban clothing, ski pants come in all cuts and styles to suit all tastes.
+In addition to the jacket, your outer layer also includes pants.
+Like urban clothing, ski pants and ski bibs come in all cuts and styles to suit all tastes.
 Snowboarders and freeskiers will prefer a looser style for ease of movement in the park for example.
 Since the chairlift bench is cold, choosing lightly insulated pants may be a good idea as opposed to a pair of ski pants for the backcountry which should be as light and breathable as possible.

 Technical Details to Consider in Ski Jacket